CircleCI

 Section titled “pytest”version: 2.1

-Section titled “Using CTRF Format”For a standardized format across all your test frameworks, consider using CTRF:
+Section titled “Using CTRF format”For a standardized format across all your test frameworks, use CTRF:

 Next Steps